How We Use Your Information

 When we receive a complaint, we create a file containing its details.
 This normally contains the identity of the complainant and any other individuals involved in the complaint.
 We will only use the personal information we collect to process the complaint and to check on the level of service we provide.
 We may at times compile and publish statistics showing information like the number of complaints we receive but not in a form that identifies anyone.

 We may have to disclose the complainant’s identity to whoever the complaint is about.
 This is inevitable where, for example, the accuracy of a person’s record is in dispute.
 If a complainant doesn’t want information identifying him or her to be disclosed, we will try to respect that.
 However, it may not be possible to handle a complaint on an anonymous basis.

 We will keep personal information contained in complaint files for two years from closure.
 It will be retained in a secure environment and access to it will be restricted according to the ‘need to know’ principle.

 We offer various services to our customers.
 We have to hold the details of the people who have requested our services in order to provide it to them.
-However, we only use these details to provide the service requested and for other closely related purposes. — for example, we might use information about people who have requested a service to carry out a survey to find out if they are happy with the level of service they received.
+However, we only use these details to provide the service requested and for other closely related purposes — for example, we might use information about people who have requested a service to carry out a survey to find out if they are happy with the level of service they received.

 We use software from third-party data processors to manage projects, accounts and to process payments.
 These data processing companies are, where appropriate, GDPR, PECR and or PCI-DSS compliant.
-They include online cloud storage such as Dropbox, email marketing systems such as Mailchimp, our billing and accounting system, and various payment processors.
+They include online cloud storage such as Dropbox and iCloud, email marketing systems such as Mailchimp, our billing and accounting system, and various payment processors.
 Further information on these companies can be found on their websites or supplied by us upon request.